Birmingham Newman University: History

 Originally called Newman College of Higher Education, the college was established as a centre for the training of teachers for local primary and secondary schools.
-The institution changed its name to Newman University College in January 2008 and to Newman University in 2013.
-Upon receiving university status, then principal, Professor Peter Lutzeier, commented 'it has been a long road to get here but achieving full university status provides welcome recognition for the quality of Newman's courses, graduates and staff'.
+The institution changed its name to Newman University College in January 2008, to Newman University in 2013 and to Birmingham Newman University in 2023.
+Upon receiving university status, then principal, Professor Peter Lutzeier, commented "it has been a long road to get here but achieving full university status provides welcome recognition for the quality of Newman's courses, graduates and staff".